Charles E W Bean, Diaries, AWM38 3DRL 606/38C/1 - Notebook - Part 5

 The Kanowna.

-Queensland trainees, at Thursday
+Queensland trainees, which we met at Thursday Island was simply

-Townsville in disgrace.
-The Berrima -different
+Townsville in more or less disgrace.
+The Berrima was quite different

 [*Aviators